adeo/opp--core_errors/README.md

 # @core/errors
 Errors factory module.
 Define you own error with namespace, code and name!

+#### Why:
+If you need to catalogue you errors, this module for you!

+#### What:
+Look up on description, and this is one of dependenies for @core/core module.

 #### Basic usage:
 ```javascript
 const { factory } = require('@core/errors');